ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

-See [this](#blockchain-configs) for more information on the subnet configs.

 :::warning

-If you enable this feature but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks they produce.
+If `allowFeeRecipients` feature is enabled on the subnet, but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks it produces.

 :::